costajob/app-servers/README.md

 ## Scope
 The idea behind this repo is to have an environment where to test different application servers for disparate programming languages.
-The scope id to test out different langugages and at the same time verify the HTTP server implementation each langugage brings to the table.
+The scope id to test out different languages and at the same time verify the HTTP server implementation each langugage brings to the table.
-In the meantime i also tried to benchmark each server, althought i have to admit i had know how on Ruby only and i've applied no particular optimization to the others.
+In the meantime i also tried to benchmark each server, although i have to admit i had know how on Ruby only and i've applied no particular optimization to the others.

 ## Vagrant
 As for the [ruby-app-servers](https://github.com/costajob/ruby-app-servers) repo i've used a vagrant box wth the following specs: